 Can I Give Protein Powder to My Child?

-They can help fill what protein your child is missing throughout the day.
+They can help fill in what protein your child is missing throughout the day.

 However, it’s essential to make sure that you’re giving your kid just the right amount daily.